 TP lite, based on stored procedures.
 TP heavy, based on the TP monitors.

 What is a Web server?

-This new model of Client/Server consists of thin, protable, "universal"
+This new model of Client/Server consists of thin, portable, "universal"

-clients that talk to superfat servers.
-In the simplet form, a web server
+clients that talk to superfast servers.
+In the simple form, a web server

 returns documents when clients ask for them by name.
 The clients and

 server communicate using an RPC-like protocol called HTTP.

 These are fully-loaded machines which includes multiprocessors,

 high-speed disk arrays for intervene I/O and fault tolerant features.